Uganda Electricity Distribution Company Limited: History

 In 2018, the Natural Resources Committee of the Ugandan Parliament weighed the benefits and consequences of terminating that concession earlier than 2025.
 The committee was informed by Joseph Katera, the UEDCL managing director, that the government needed to invest at least US$100 million on an annual basis, to maintain on-going operations.
 Another US$330 million break-up fee would be due to Umeme at the time of premature termination.

 Operations

-During the period of the concession to Umeme, UEDCL has the following operations: (a) Monitor Umeme's adherence to the terms of the concession (b) Maintain and operate the off-grid power networks in the districts of Adjumani, Moroto and Moyo and (c) Supervise the completion of the grid-expansion projects that were under construction by the Rural Electrification Network, a sister government agency, at the time the Umeme concession was initialized (d) Maintain, operate, and manage the electric pole treatment plant at Lugogo in Central Kampala.
+During the period of the concession to Umeme, UEDCL had the following operations: (a) Monitor Umeme's adherence to the terms of the concession (b) Maintain and operate the off-grid power networks in the districts of Adjumani, Moroto and Moyo and (c) Supervise the completion of the grid-expansion projects that were under construction by the Rural Electrification Network, a sister government agency, at the time the Umeme concession was initialized (d) Maintain, operate, and manage the electric pole treatment plant at Lugogo in Central Kampala.

 Governance

-UEDCL is governed by a seven-person board of directors whose chairman is Francis Tumuheirwe.
-Other members of the board of directors include James Banabe Isingoma, Dr May Ssengendo, Habib Zaitun, Kalanguka Kayondho, Godfrey Turyahikayo & Christopher Mugisha.
-The Company's managing director is Paul Mwesigwa.
+UEDCL is governed by a seven-person board of directors.
+As of May 2026, the chairperson was Stella Marie Biwaga.
+The Company's acting managing director is Joselynne Rwabogo Rwakakooko.